micheledexter/Demos/2Week/notes.md

     - `SELECT * FROM users WHERE type IN (SELECT type FROM users WHERE type='users');`
 - EXISTS
   - Can be used with only subqueries
-  - Checks for the existence of the value within the subquery and returns `TRUE` if found
+  - Checks for the existence of a record within the subquery and returns `TRUE` if found
     - Example:
       - `SELECT * FROM users WHERE type EXISTS (SELECT type FROM users WHERE type='user');`
 - `IN` is better for using a set of values, but `EXISTS` is better for using a subquery because `IN` was optimized for value checking and `EXISTS` was optimized for checking the existence of records.